Demonstration of ThGEM-Multiwire Hybrid Charge Readout for Directional Dark Matter Searches: Ionization Tracking Capabilities

 To further understand the detector performance and demonstrate the ionization tracking capabilities of the detector, the $^\text{55}$Fe source discussed in Section \ref{sec:detectorPerformance} was replaced with an $^\text{241}$Am source which emits 5.5~\si{\mega\electronvolt} alphas as it decays to $^\text{237}$Np.
+This is such that the mean free path of alphas from the source was few \si{\milli\meter} away from the cathode.
 As discussed in Sections \ref{sec:detectorDesign} and \ref{sec:detectorPerformance}, ionization electrons along the interaction track of the ionizing alpha, as it traverses the detector fiducial volume attach to the electronegative SF$_\text{6}$ to form anions.
 These anions were drifted in the uniform electric field to the high field region of the detector readout for field ionization and subsequent electron avalanche.
 Signal pulses induced on the wires by this process were pre-amplified, shaped, digitized and saved to disk for analyses.
-For the drift velocity and mobility measurements, seven runs were performed at different $\text{E/N}$ configurations.
-A constant reduced avalanche field $\text{E}_\text{A}\text{/N}$ of 1425~$\pm$~1~Td$~(10^{-17}$~\si{\volt\centi\meter\squared}) was maintained throughout these alpha runs except in the last run where 1437~$\pm$~1~Td$~(10^{-17}$~\si{\volt\centi\meter\squared}) $\text{E}_\text{A}\text{/N}$ was used to test the response of the ThGEM.